Gunslinger (film): Plot

-Three of Erica's dance-hall girls whom Rose had ordered out of town due to their "immoral influence", ambush Rose on the road and try to hang her.
-However, Cane comes along and rescues her from the girls, who leave town.

-Cane becomes intoxicated.
-Erica enters his room, and Jake, who has been spying, sees the two kiss, but leaves before he sees Cane reject Erica.
-An embarrassed Erica orders Cane to kill Rose no matter what.
-When she returns to her saloon, Jake slaps her, and Erica says she'll kill him.
-Jake goes to Rose's office and tells her everything he knows.
+Three of Erica's dance-hall girls whom Rose had banished from the town ambush Rose and try to hang her.
+However, Cane rescues her from the girls, who leave town.
+Cane becomes intoxicated and kisses Erica.
+Jake, who has been spying, sees the kiss but leaves before Erica is rejected by Cane.
+Erica orders Cane to kill Rose.
+When she returns to her saloon, Jake slaps her and Erica vows that she will kill him.
+Jake seeks Rose and tells her everything that he knows.
 Back at the saloon, Jake draws a gun on Cane, who kills him.
-Rose does not arrest him as Erica claims it was self-defense.
+Rose does not arrest him, as Erica claims that the murder was in self-defense.

-After stealing a letter from an "Express Rider" (Dick Miller), informing her that the railroad will not be built, and killing him, Erica rides into town, intending to have Cane kill Rose.
-Deputy Joshua Tate (Chris Alcaide) is killed when he confronts them.
-Cane goes after Polk, killing his wife when she shields him.
+After stealing a letter informing her that the railroad will not be built, killing the messenger in the process, Erica rides into town, intending to have Cane kill Rose.
+Deputy Joshua Tate is killed when he confronts them.
+Cane attacks Polk, killing his wife when she shields him.
 Cane then shoots and kills Polk.

 Rose enters town and Erica aims at her, but Erica is shot by Cane before she can pull the trigger.
-Rose pursues Cane out of town; they exchange fire.
-After he is shot, Cane asks if Rose loved him, and she replies that she did.
-Cane's wound is fatal, and Rose rides out of Oracle, declaring she will never come back.
-Sam Bass arrives just as she leaves, and asks her if the town is quiet: she affirms that it is.
+Rose pursues Cane out of town, and they exchange fire.
+Rose shoots Cane, and as he bleeds out he asks Rose if she reciprocates his feelings for her, and she replies that she did.
+Cane's wound is fatal, and Rose rides out of Oracle, declaring she will never return.
+Sam Bass arrives just as she leaves and asks her whether the town is quiet, and she confirms without breaking stride or looking back.